percula/planter_docs/content/en/docs/getting-started/overview.md

 ## Getting started

-The [quick start guide] shows you how to create your first garden and add plants.

-### Gardens

-Everything you need to know about the garden screen.
-[Gardens →]
+Everything you need to know to get up and running with Planter~

+### Garden Navigation

+How to navigate, edit, and share your gardens in Planter.

 ### Add Plants and Varieties

-Adding custom plants and varieties.
-[Customization →]
+How to add plants to your garden and create custom plants and varieties.

 ### Plant Care

-Does Planter have plant care information?
-[Plant Care Info →]

-Where can I find plant care information in Planter?
-[Where to Find Plant Care Info →]({{< relref "find-info" >}})
+Plant care information in Planter and where to find it.

-### Calendar and Frost Dates
+### Growing Calendar

-All about the calendar screen.
-[Calendar →]

-Setting your frost dates.
-[Frost dates →]
+How to use the Growing Calendar in Planter.

 ### Notes and events

-All about the Premium Notes and Events features.
-[Notes and Events →]
+How to use the Notes and Events Premium features.

-### Frequently Asked Questions
+### FAQ

-Frequently asked questions about adding plants.
-[FAQ →]
+Frequently asked questions about Planter.

-What features you get and how to use them.
-[Premium Features →]